Our Mission

 Educate the next generation of Hawaiʻi wāhine storytellers to tell impactful stories through film.

-Through in-person programs, virtual spaces and workshops to learn how to produce and create short films and media content.
-Check out our programs: Making Media That Matters, Reel Camps, and Workshops.
+Through in-person programs, such as Making Media That Matters and the Reel Camps, virtual spaces and workshops to learn how to produce and create short films and media content.

 2